-Additionally, some of SEE's materials or products are subject to a tax on certain plastics or plastic components, which went into effect in 2022 in jurisdictions such as the United Kingdom (UK) and the U.S. There is no guarantee that we will be able to recover the impact of plastic taxes from our customers.
-The cost to establish compliance with these evolving taxes on plastics or plastics components were not material in 2022.
+Additionally, certain countries have adopted legislations that impose taxes on plastic packaging materials, which apply to some of SEE's our materials or products are subject to a tax on certain plastics or plastic components, which products.
+For example, such legislations went into effect in 2022 in jurisdictions such as the United Kingdom (UK) in 2022 and the U.S. There is no guarantee that we will be able to recover the impact of plastic taxes from our customers.
+The cost to establish compliance with these evolving taxes on plastics or plastics components were not material in 2022, 2023.